ucdavis/ip/_posts/people/2016-07-26-Randall-Southard.markdown

 <li>Ph.D.
 Soil Science - North Carolina State University, Raleigh</li>
 </ul>

-Richard Plant is a UC Davis Professor Emeritus of Plant Sciences and Biological and Agricultural Engineering.
-His research interests include precision agriculture and applications of spatial data analysis to problems in agriculture and resource management.
-Current research projects include the adaptation of site specific management techniques to crop management in developing countries and analysis of the establishment and spread of invasive agricultural pests.
+<p>Randy Southard is a UC Davis professor of soils.
+His research group studies the processes of soil formation, how those processes cause soil properties to vary across the landscape, and how soil properties affect soil management.
+Southard currently studies the influence of soil properties and management on agricultural dust production in the Central Valley; fixation of potassium by soil minerals; soil carbon-mineralogy interactions in forested ecosystems of the Sierra Nevada; and mineral alteration processes in California, Hawaii and Iceland.</p>

 <h3>Interests:</h3>
 <p>Soil genesis, morphology, and classification; soil-geomorphic relations; soil mineralogy; agricultural dust and PM-10.</p>